Vivek9Chavan/Vivek9Chavan.github.io/projects.md

 Approach:
 - Combine multimodal data capture (ego/exo cameras, depth, audio, robotics).
-- Use AI for part recognition, localization, and quality assessment.
+- Use AI for part recognition, localisation, and quality assessment.
 - Apply AR-based worker guidance and robotic assistance for adaptive disassembly.
-- Create a “data-supplying structure” — a platform to exchange standardized industrial and AI data between SMEs, OEMs, and startups.
+- Create a “data-supplying structure”- a platform to exchange standardised industrial and AI data between SMEs, OEMs, and startups.

 Outcome: A demonstrator showing KI- and AR-guided disassembly of a motorblock, forming the basis for future robot-based automation and circular-economy integration.